AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 You cannot provide more than **one** LKQL rule file when running GNATcheck.
-In order to compose a rule file with another you have to use the :ref:`LKQL importation mechanism<module_importation>` and concatenate rule objects.
+In order to compose a rule file with another you have to use the :ref:`LKQL importation mechanism<module_importation>` and combine rule objects.
 Here is an example of LKQL rule file composition:

 .. code-block:: lkql